zadrras/magnofit/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 The project is made available under the MIT license.
 See the [LICENSE](LICENSE.md) file for more information.
 If you use this software when preparing a publication, please cite [Zubovas, Bialopetravičius & Kazlauskaitė (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv220701959Z).